-George Salis is a Swiss-American writer.
-He is the recipient of the Sullivan Award for Fiction, the Ann Morris Prize for Fiction, and the Davidson Award for Integrity in Journalism.
+George Salis is the recipient of the Sullivan Award for Fiction, the Ann Morris Prize for Fiction, and the Davidson Award for Integrity in Journalism.
 His fiction is featured in The Dark, Black Dandy, The Missing Slate, CultureCult Magazine, NILVX: A Book of Magic, Quail Bell Magazine, Crab Fat Magazine, and elsewhere.
-His criticism has appeared in Atticus Review and The Tishman Review, and his science article on the mechanics of natural evil appeared Skeptic.
+His criticism has appeared in Isacoustic, Atticus Review, and The Tishman Review, and his science article on the mechanics of natural evil was featured in Skeptic.
 He is the author of the novel Sea Above, Sun Below.
-He has taught in Bulgaria, China, and currently Poland.
+He has taught in Bulgaria, China, and Poland.

 “In ‘The Second Skein,’ Salis retells the moment when airplanes collided with the twin towers, but he’s chosen a perspective that I’ve never seen before.
 Rooted in surrealism, in an impressionist accounting of those planes as well-organised flocks of birds.
 It’s a terrifying use of beautiful objects in nature to embody the horrific manipulation of engineering to destroy human life.
 But he roots it all in three distinct characters with outrageous qualities, drawing them so convincingly that the entire experience is a bit like drinking too much.
 Dizzying.
 His story is at times hilarious and shocking, a beautifully dense celebration of the senses, history, and obsession.
 It evokes fond memories of the intoxicating cadence of Pynchon in his prime.” – H. Andrew Lynch, author of A Flower Fell and editor of Black Dandy